Fantasy Baseball: 10 Mistakes Not To Repeat From Last Year’s Draft

 2) Neglecting speed

 Now go back and look at your league history and see what it takes to compete in steals.
 Although we don’t always realize it at the time, it is a preposterously high number, one that is impossible to reach unless you are constantly thinking about speed during your draft, particularly in light of the dearth of reliable stolen base threats.

-No, that does not mean you need to draft both Dee Gordon and Adalberto Mondesi.
+No, that does not mean you need to draft both Jonathan Villar and Adalberto Mondesi.
 But it does mean that you need to be thinking about where you are in steals when you consider every pick.
-You know those five to 10 thefts Travis Shaw will give you this year?
+You know those five to 10 thefts Anthony Rizzo will give you this year?
 Those matter!

 1) Entirely avoiding injury risks

 But there are two problems with that philosophy.
 The first is that you’re injury-prone until you aren’t.
-Coming into 2017, Giancarlo Stanton had missed significant time to injury in four of the previous five seasons.
-Since, then, he’s missed just seven games total.
-Similarly, prior to 2017, Jed Lowrie had topped 136 games played just twice since 2008.
-In his previous two seasons, he’s played 153 and 157 games.
-Often times, injury-prone players are simply unlucky, and it takes very little for them to put together a full healthy year.
+Coming into 2019, Jorge Soler had played in just 96 games the previous two seasons because of injuries.
+In 2019, he played in all 162 games and bashed 48 home runs.
+Similarly, prior to 2019, Adam Eaton had played in just 118 games the previous two years combined, but played in 157 that and was a key contributor for fantasy managers.
+Often times, injury-prone players are simply unlucky, and it takes very little for them to put together a healthy year.

-The second problem with the “avoid injury-prone players” philosophy is that although losing a player to injury is a bad break, it’s something that fantasy owners can work around.
-After all, even in the seasons Stanton did get injured, he almost always gave outstanding production when he was healthy.
-Having him in your lineup for half the season, and then being able to replace his production with someone from your bench or the waiver wire, is far better than having a .265-67-12-67-2 healthy Joey Votto in your lineup all year (that is not to say you should avoid Votto – it’s just an example).
+The second problem with the “avoid injury-prone players” philosophy is that although losing a player to injury is a bad break, it’s something that fantasy managers can work around.
+Banking healthy stats, and then being able to replace a player’s production with someone from your bench or the waiver wire, is far better than having a mediocre player clogging up a roster spot just because he stays healthy.